-Their antennae may seem long to the human eye, but compared to other Stick Insects, the Western Shorthorn Walkingstick is below average.
+Their antennae may seem long to the human eye, but compared to other Stick Insects, the Western Shorthorn Walkingstick's is well below average.

 Walkingsticks, or Stick Insects, are long, non-flying, non-jumping insects that resemble tree sticks and twigs.
-This camouflage allows them to feed on plant material mostly undisturbed by predators.
-The Western Shorthorned Walkingstick is all of these things.
-Its antennae can be mistaken for another set of legs.
+This camouflage coupled with a brown, branch-like color allows them to feed on plant material mostly undisturbed by predators.
+The Western Shorthorned Walkingstick's antennae can be mistaken for another set of legs.
 They stretch out from the head and are about twice the length of the head region.
-Other Walkingsticks have antennae that are longer in proportion.
+Other Walkingsticks, however, have antennae that are even longer in proportion.

-This species can be found in dry, arid regions in the summer and autumn.
-Look for them on in chapparal and open fields where they can be found feeding on the foliage of globemallow, deerweed and other native plants.
-It is not unusual to spot them clinging to windowscreens and on walls.
+This species is found in dry, arid regions in the summer and autumn.
+Look for them in chaparral and open fields where they can be found feeding on the foliage of globemallow, deerweed, and other native plants.
+It is not unusual to spot them clinging to window screens and on walls.
 They may drop to the ground and pretend they are dead if threatened.

 Scientific Name: Parabacillus hersperus